mysticmind/mysticmind-postgresembed/README.md

 This project uses the binaries published in Nuget package [PostgreSql.Binaries.Lite](https://www.nuget.org/packages/PostgreSql.Binaries.Lite/).
 Note that this is a minimal set of binaries which can be quickly downloaded (less than 20MB) for use rather than the official downloads which are pegged at around 100MB.

 ## Usage
+Install the package from Nuget using `Install-Package MysticMind.PostgresEmbed` or clone the repository and build it.

 ### Example of using Postgres binary
 ```csharp